kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7862-cpu-startup-boost/README.md

-* Allow VPA to scale pods down [in-place](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources) to the existing VPA recommendation for that container, if any, or to the CPU resources configured in the pod spec, as soon as their [`Ready`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions) condition is true and `StartupBoost.CPU.Duration` has elapsed.
+* Allow VPA to scale pods down [in-place](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources) to the existing VPA recommendation for that container, if any, or to the CPU resources configured in the pod spec, as soon as their [`Ready`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions) condition is true and `StartupBoost.CPU.DurationSeconds` has elapsed.

 ### Non-Goals